catalyst-cooperative/pudl/docs/dev/testing.rst

 Full ETL Tests
 ^^^^^^^^^^^^^^
-As mentioned above the CI tests process a single year of data.
-If you would like to more exhaustively test the ETL process without affecting your existing FERC 1 and PUDL databases, you can use the ``full`` test
+As mentioned above, the CI tests process a single year of data.
+If you would like to more exhaustively test the ETL process without affecting your existing FERC 1 and PUDL databases, you can use the ``full`` test environment, which may take close to an hour to run:
-environment:

 .. code-block:: console

     $ tox -e full

-This will process all years of data for the EIA and FERC datasets, and all years of EPA CEMS data for a single state (Idaho).
+This will process *all years of data* for the EIA and FERC datasets, and all years of EPA CEMS data for a single state (Idaho).
 The ETL parameters for this test are defined in ``test/settings/full-integration-tests.yml``